-Salat Olivye (салат Оливье), also called Russian salad or Olivier salad, first appeared in Moscow, Russia in the 1860’s.
+Salat Olivye (салат Оливье), also called Russian Salad or Olivier Salad, first appeared in Moscow, Russia in the 1860’s.
 Known as comfort food to many Russians, variations on this dish are now served around the world as a Christmas and New Year tradition.
+Pair with a hearty bowl of Vegan Borscht for a super Slavic holiday meal!

 The Global Journey of Russian Salad